 Military parents and children birth to 3 years old are welcome to attend!

 Every Wednesday, 10 to 11:30 a.m. (except Holidays) at the outside of Werner Peterson Neighborhood Center, 5570 A.P.
 Hill, Ft.
 Riley, KS (Summer Location, Weather Permitting).

 Military parents and children between 12-36 months are welcome to attend.

 The activities and classes offered through the New Parent Support Program provide “hands on” information and skill building for parents to support informed decision making

 Families don’t have to be first time parents to participate.
 This program is free to all Military Families.
 NPSP staff understands that parenting is rewarding and challenging and seeks to assist Families with finding their own comfort & success with appropriate parenting while also assisting Families with minimizing the risks that may lead to abuse and neglect concerns.

 Ft.
 Riley NPSP Staffing Includes

 The Ft.
-Riley NPSP team is made up of seven professional (Licensed Clinical Social Worker, Licensed Master Level Social Worker, Licensed Marriage and Family Therapists and a Registered Nurse).
+Riley NPSP team is made up of three professional staff (Licensed Clinical Social Worker and 2- Registered Nurse).
 Each team member brings differing professional experiences which enhance the types and quality of services being offered to Families.

 How Do We Enroll at Fort Riley?